The LLM Label Becomes the Review Tax

 Same Scrutiny, More Time

 The headline finding is precise.
 The label did not produce a practical change in review thoroughness as measured by saccade length.
 Participants still scanned labelled and unlabelled code with broadly comparable thoroughness.
-But they spent more time fixating on code labelled as LLM-generated.
+But they spent more time fixating on code labelled as LLM-generated, with the paper reporting fixation-time increases up to 60 percent for more complex code in the study setup.
 The paper reports a credible effect for the LLM label on fixation duration, while file order and carryover effects were not credible in the same analysis.

 The interviews sharpen that result.
 Twenty participants, or 62.5 percent, reported no change in their evaluation criteria between labelled and unlabelled code.
 Twelve participants did adjust criteria, often looking differently at logical correctness or code quality depending on their assumptions about LLM mistakes.
 Fourteen participants used the prompt during review.